 1) Ten local health departments statewide have implemented the TOP Star program, which aims to improve the nutrition, physical activity, and breastfeeding environments and achieve best practice in child care centers and homes.[[br]]

-Evidence-based PracticesThe EPICC program promotes evidence based practices collected by the Center TRT.
-The Center for Training and Research Translation (Center TRT) bridges the gap between research and practice and supports the efforts of public health practitioners working in nutrition, physical activity, and obesity prevention by:
+Evidence-based PracticesThe HEAL program promotes evidence based practices collected by the Center for Training and Research Translation (Center TRT).
+Center TRT bridges the gap between research and practice and supports the efforts of public health practitioners working in nutrition, physical activity, and obesity prevention by:

 *Reviewing evidence of public health impact and disseminating population-level interventions

 *Designing and providing practice-relevant training both in-person and web-based

 *Addressing social determinants of health and health equity through training and translation efforts

 *Providing guidance on evaluating policies and programs aimed at impacting healthy eating and physical activity[[br]][[br]]

 Appropriate evidence based interventions can be found at:[[br]]